rackerlabs/support-how-to/content/cloud-files/cloud-files-overview.md

 #### Cloud Control Panel interface

-The [Cloud Control Panel](https://mycloud.rackspace.com) provides a browser-based, intuitive, easy-to-use graphical user interface (GUI).
-The control panel enables you to manage your Cloud Files containers and objects without any programming knowledge.
-From the control panel, you can CDN-enable a container by marking it **public**.
+The [Cloud Control Panel](https://login.rackspace.com/) provides a browser-based, intuitive, easy-to-use graphical user interface (GUI).
+The Cloud Control Panel enables you to manage your Cloud Files containers and objects without any programming knowledge.
+From the Cloud Control Panel, you can CDN-enable a container by marking it **public**.
 Any objects stored in a public, CDN-enabled container are directly accessible over the CDN.